thesephist/codeframe/README.md

 If you have Codeframes or samples you'd like to include on the front page of Codeframe as another starter template, add a file under `starter_fixtures/` and inside `const STARTER_FIXTURES` in `src/models.js`, and file a pull request!
 Starter templates set up this way are set up in the database at deployment time, ensuring that every running version of Codeframe has it set up.

+## Miscellaneous notes and interesting questions

+### Infinite loops and the halting problem

+One of the key features of the Codeframe editor is its "reload as you type" feature.
+That is, in the default mode (with the feature enabled), the editor will periodically reload the preview pane with the code from the editor, sometimes in the middle of typing.
+This generally makes for a superior editing experience -- without switching what we're doing, we get to see the result of our code immediately as we're editing, and that tight feedback loop is great for development.

+However, in certain cases, especially when writing JavaScript, this means that the preview reloads in the middle of typing, when we're writing potentially invalid or buggy JavaScript.
+One such buggy behavior that we might inadvertently reload into the preview pane is an infinite loop.
+In certain contexts, for example when we're writing `for(){}` and `while(){}` loops, we may create an infinite loop in the middle of typing our program that gets reloaded into our preview window, which by design grinds the entire editor tab to a halt, and results in potential data loss on the edits made in the editor.

+Codeframe isn't the first editor to run into this, and [CodePen.io](https://codepen.io/quezo/post/stopping-infinite-loops) has an interesting approach to instrumenting JavaScript in a live-reloading setting to prevent this behavior.
+The problem is challenging because preventing infinite loops in the general case is impossible -- it's a classic variant of the halting problem.
+In CodePen's case, they instrument the generated JavaScript code, such that when the same loop runs continuously for more than some period of time or iterations, it stops the loop.
+It's a pragmatic, albeit inelegant solution.
+Glitch, by contrast does nothing to prevent infinite loops in live reloading settings.

+I've found that, in practice it's fairly rare to accidentally write valid JavaScript code that also results in infinite loops.
+And for those rare cases, Codeframe has an option to disable as-you-type reloading in the editor.
+But by default, Codeframe follows Glitch's precedence in not modifying or instrumenting JavaScript to prevent infinite execution.

 ## Support

 If you enjoy using Codeframe and want to support what I make going forward, please consider making a donation to Codeframe through [PayPal](https://www.paypal.me/thesephist) or [Venmo](https://venmo.com/thesephist) 🙏.